codingnninja/koras/docs/documentations/concepts/resumability.md

 # Resumability

-It is the ability of a component to change (stop, pause or continue) initiated operations without the need to re-hydrate and re-render.
+It is the ability of a component to change (stop, pause or continue) initiated operations without the need to re-hydrate.
 Imagine an `Audio` component playing a song.
 If you pause the song, instead of the component to re-render, it will trigger the audio element to stop or resume when necessary.

 Or when you pre-render components, their operations are resumed in the client without issues.